Shelfy

 1. Capture with zero friction (always save)

-3. Organize by your context (structure that fits your brain)
+3. Organize by your context (a structure that fits your brain)

 Start simple.
 Start today.
 The tool matters less than the habit.